Leoocast/horde-game/docs/goblin_cards.md

 ## Mogg Mob

-- Divided activated burn remains pending a Horde activation policy.
+- Divided activated burn is explicitly WIP and also needs a Horde activation policy.

 ## Volley Veteran